nkprasad12/morcus-blog/_drafts/New-Release.markdown

 ---
 layout: post
 title: "Morcus Release (March 2025)"
-subtitle: "Numeral dictionary, and TBD."
+subtitle: "New mobile dictionary layout, five new Latin works in the libary, and some numeral dictionary progress."
 tags: release
 ---